squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 is very cumbersome for such a simple feature.

 But you say I am a cry-baby for quibbling about such minor API issues.
-Modularity is for the weak; you always have global knowledge of your spark application, where every RDD is created, computed, cached, how much fits in memory, and you love updating your custom `SparkListener` everytime you add another counter.
+Modularity is for the weak; you always have global knowledge of your spark application, where every RDD is created, computed, cached, how much fits in memory, and you love updating your custom `SparkListener` every time you add another counter.
 Nonetheless, you *still* can't rely on accumulators to do anything useful for you, because of how strangely they interact w/ Spark's failure handling.